raghav-konk/Linux-Learning-Notes/README.md

 - Reinforce what I’ve learned by writing it down
 - Share knowledge with other Linux learners
-- Build a personal reference I can return to anytime
+- Build a personal reference I can return to anytime.

 ---